boetiusj/hugo/content/blog/bbb-maybe-not-aaa.md

 What about contractors that have no BBB listing?
 This only means that particular contractor has not paid the $400 to belong.
 Maybe an oversight, maybe deliberate - next step online research.
 What sites are they listed on?
 Do they really belong to the groups they say?
 Who are their local suppliers and what do they say?

-There are several trusted referral partners on our [Local Partners](/who/local-partners/ "Local Partners") page.
-We're happy to vouch for them.
+There are several trusted referral partners, we're happy to vouch for them.
 Or, give us a call and maybe we can steer you in another direction - we know lots of service providers in the Kansas City area!